Atwari Upazila

-Atwari (অটওয়ারী) is an upazila of Panchagarh District in the Division of Rangpur, Bangladesh.
+Atwari (অটওয়ারী) is an upazila of Panchagarh District in Rangpur, Bangladesh.

 Geography

-Atwari is located at 26.3083°N 88.4583°E. It has 20941 households and total area 209.92 km2.
+Atwari is located at 26.3083°N 88.4583°E. It has 32,045 households and total area 209.92 km2.

 Atwari upazila is bounded by Chopra CD block in Uttar Dinajpur district, West Bengal, India, on a portion of the north, Boda Upazila on a portion of the north and on the east, Thakurgaon Sadar and Baliadangi upazilas on the south and Islampur CD block in Uttar Dinajpur district, on the west.